Car Insurance for Recent Graduates

 When you move to another state, you need to make sure you update your driver's license and your vehicle's registration information.
 In order to update your driver's license, you will need the following information:

-Your vehicle is registered with your state DMV department so you will need to update it prior to moving.
+Your vehicle is registered with your state DMV (or similar body like a BMV, MVD, or MVA) so you will need to update it prior to moving.
 Be aware, you generally must register your car in your new state within a certain period of time.
-Usually, the process is pretty straight forward.
+Usually, the process is pretty straightforward.
 You will need the following ready:

 - Your identification and vehicle information: Your driver’s license and VIN

-After this, you will need to prove you have insurance, get the vehicle inspected, then complete the registration form.
+After gathering the documents your state requires, you will need to prove you have insurance, get the vehicle inspected, then complete the registration form.
 Some DMVs allow you to do this online; others require you to go to the DMV in-person.
-Then, you will receive your new license plates for your new state.
+After completing your registration, you'll get your new state's license plates, tags, and registration papers.

 Car insurance and roommates

-If you and your roommate will be sharing vehicles, you should add them to your policy.
-This will not only ensure any damage they cause to your vehicle or others is covered, but it can come with a multiple-driver discount.
-This will cause your premium to increase — especially if your roommate has bad credit or a poor driving record.
+Yes, you can add a roommate to your policy as a covered driver, and you should if you plan to let them drive your car.
+By adding a roommate to your car insurance, you ensure that any damage they cause to your vehicle or others is covered and can even get a multi-driver discount.
+Keep in mind that this may cause your premium to increase — especially if your roommate has bad credit or a poor driving record.

-The important takeaway for car insurance after you graduate is to shop for a new plan every six months.
-If you’re a young driver, each birthday will lower your insurance premium by hundreds of dollars.
+The important takeaway for getting good, affordable car insurance after you graduate is to shop for a new plan every six months.
+As a young driver, each birthday can lower your insurance premium by hundreds of dollars, and you'll maximize that benefit by getting a quote as frequently as possible.
 Enter your ZIP code below to start comparing rates today.

 Compare insurance rates quickly and easily.